 The Company has not adopted the following standards applicable to the Company that have been issued but not yet effective.
-The director expects that the adoption of the standards above will have no material impact on the financial statements in the year of initial application.
+The directors expect that the adoption of the standards above will have no material impact on the financial statements in the year of initial application.

-Description Effective for annual periods beginning on or after Amendment to FRS 116 Leases: Covid-19-Related Rent Concessions beyond 30 June 2021 1 April 2021 Amendments to FRS 16 Property, Plant and Equipment: Proceeds before Intended Use 1 January 2022 Amendments to FRS 37 Provisions, Contingent Liabilities and Contingent Assets: Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 Annual Improvements to FRSs 2018-2020 1 January 2022 Amendments to FRS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current 1 January 2023 Amendments to FRS 1 Presentation of Financial Statements and FRS Practice Statement 2: Disclosure of Accounting Policies 1 January 2023 Amendments to FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates 1 January 2023 Amendments to FRS 12 Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 Amendments to FRS 110 Consolidated Financial Statements and FRS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Date to be determined
+Description Effective for annual periods beginning on or after Amendments to FRS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current 1 January 2023 Amendments to FRS 1 Presentation of Financial Statements and FRS Practice Statement 2: Disclosure of Accounting Policies 1 January 2023 Amendments to FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates 1 January 2023 Amendments to FRS 12 Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 Amendments to FRS 116 Leases: Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to FRS 1 Presentation of Financial Statements: Non-current Liabilities with Covenants 1 January 2024 Amendments to FRS 110 Consolidated Financial Statements and FRS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Date to be determined